Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 ErasePolarity = 1

 0x00|0x50

 ```
+Important notice: keep in mind that the FDF file must end with an empty string.
+In other case EDKII build would fail!

-This would produce the following FD as a build result:
+The FDF file above would produce the following FD as a build result:
 ```
-Fd File Name:SIMPLEIMAGE (/home/aladyshev/tiano/2021/edk2/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEIMAGE.fd)
+Fd File Name:SIMPLEIMAGE (/<...>/edk2/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEIMAGE.fd)

 Generate Region at Offset 0x0
    Region Size = 0x50
    Region Name = None
 ```
-You can look at its content with a help of `hexdump` utility:
+You can look at its content with a help of a `hexdump` utility:
 ```
-$ hexdump /home/aladyshev/tiano/2021/edk2/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEIMAGE.fd
+$ hexdump /<...>/edk2/Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEIMAGE.fd
 0000000 ffff ffff ffff ffff ffff ffff ffff ffff
 *
 0000050
 ```

+# Padding regions

 If regions would start not from the 0x0, the build system will automatically create a padding region.
 For example this config:
 ```